-- leading to a population increase from c.
-547,0601 to 638,000.
-This level of growth not only has implications for new infrastructure, but also for the wear and tear on existing infrastructure. - 2.2.2 Beyond the current confirmed plans for housing growth there are many pressures in the system to go further as indicated by the Government figures mentioned in the previous paragraph.
-The Government has been keen to push forward housing growth through the concept of Garden Towns and the Council has agreed with Homes England Housing Infrastructure Fund (HIF) forward funding of just over £172m to create the infrastructure to support the development of the Aylesbury Garden Town.
-The Council also has HIF funding of £12m for the Princes Risborough expansion area and £7.5m for Abbey Barn Lane. - 2.2.3 Notwithstanding the overall growth in the population the nature of the population is also changing.
+- England Housing Infrastructure Fund (HIF) forward funding of just over £172m to create the infrastructure to support the development of the Aylesbury Garden Town.
+The Council also has HIF funding of £12m for the Princes Risborough expansion area. - 2.3 Notwithstanding the overall growth in the population the nature of the population is also changing.
 Buckinghamshire already has one of the highest rates of increase in people aged over 85 of all county areas in the country.
 The diversity of the ethnic and socio-economic make-up of Buckinghamshire is also increasing.
+There is also the need for temporary accommodation to support refugees that come into the local area.
 These changes are likely to increase the demand on a range of public services, particularly care services.
 This too will need to be factored into the longer-term planning of service provision.
-Although there is anticipated to be an overall increase in children over the next decade, the birth rate has dropped in the last 2 years, although an overall increase in school places is expected over the next decade due to the anticipated housing growth, which adds to the challenge of the timing of school place provision. - 2.2.4 The location of Buckinghamshire also creates a unique set of circumstances which impacts on economic development and other infrastructure demands which are likely to have capital implications.
+Although there is anticipated to be an overall increase in children over the next decade, the birth rate has dropped in the last 2 years, although an overall increase in school places is expected over the next decade due to the anticipated housing growth, which adds to the challenge of the timing of school place provision. - 2.4 The location of Buckinghamshire also creates a unique set of circumstances which impacts on economic development and other infrastructure demands which are likely to have capital implications.
 The high-speed rail line (HS2) will run through the county and have significant knock-on impacts as it is developed.
 The proximity of the south of the county to London and Heathrow Airport is likely to place an increased burden on transport infrastructure.
-The north of the county lies at the heart of plans to link Oxford and Cambridge with the East-West Railway.
+The north of the county lies at the heart of plans to link Oxford and Cambridge with the East-West Railway and the capital programme includes development of a new station car park at Winslow to be operated by the Council.

-2.3 Changes in Innovation and Digital Infrastructure
+Changes in Innovation and Digital Infrastructure

-- 2.3.1 As well as changes to the profile of the population, developing the economy needs to reflect changes to the way we work and better still to reflect the way we will work in the future.
-The pace of change in technological advancement appears to get ever faster, so keeping up with these changes presents a range of challenges. - 2.3.2 The Council has a role in putting in place, or at least facilitating, enabling infrastructure.
+- 2.5 As well as changes to the profile of the population, developing the economy needs to reflect changes to the way we work and better still to reflect the way we will work in the future.
+The pace of change in technological advancement appears to get ever faster, so keeping up with these changes presents a range of challenges. - 2.6 The Council has a role in putting in place, or at least facilitating, enabling infrastructure.
 A good example of this currently might be the increasingly developing market in electric vehicles that will require a more comprehensive network of charging points.
-However, as is often the case with emerging technologies there are a
+However, as is often the case with emerging technologies there are a number of different options available, so identifying which particular solution to support is a key challenge if capital investment is not to be wasted. - 2.7 The Council also has a role in economic development to facilitate economic growth and emerging technologies.
+These opportunities could include a higher level of risk, and as a result the Council will consider each opportunity on a case-by-case basis to ensure that risks are appropriately mitigated and value for money is achieved. - 2.8 The Buckinghamshire Integrated Care Partnership is part of the wider Buckinghamshire, Oxfordshire and Berkshire West Integrated Care System.
+The partnership provides an opportunity for the Council to collaborate with the Integrated Care Board (ICB) and Buckinghamshire Healthcare NHS Trust in particular to deliver